 Amendments are announced in the supplements to the Catalogue of ICAO Publications; the Catalogue and its supplements are available on the ICAO website at www.icao.int.
 The space below is provided to keep a record of such amendments.

 RECORD OF AMENDMENTS AND CORRIGENDA

-AMENDMENTS
+AMENDMENTS CORRIGENDA

-No. Date applicable Date entered Entered by
+No. Date applicable Date entered Entered by No. Date of issue Date entered Entered by

-1-36 Incorporated in this edition
+1-36 Ir ncorporated in this sedition

-CORRIGENDA No. Date of issue Date entered Entered by
+-

+-

+-

+-

+-

+-

+-

+-

+-

+l L

 TABLE OF CONTENTS